orbisoperations/catalyst-tak-adapter/docs/deployment/docker.md

 ## Prerequisites

+### System Requirements
 - Docker or Docker Compose installed
 - TAK User certificates (key.pem and cert.pem)
 - Configuration file (config.toml) - see [example](config.toml.example)

+### Configuration Requirements
+Before deploying, ensure your `config.toml` has the minimum required parameters for the environment you are deploying to.

+Missing any required parameters will prevent the adapter from starting properly.

 ## Building the Container